yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form.md

 To start customising the user sign-up form, navigate to the **Custom attributes** menu and the select the **User** model.
 Currently, it is possible to extend only the user model.
 In future releases we will add the same capabilities to other models.
 {{< img src="img/dashboard/portal-management/enterprise-portal/navigate-to-user-attributes.png" alt="Navigate to the User's attributes" >}}

-## Add a new attribute to the User model
+## Add a new attribute to the user model
-To add a new attribute to the User model, click on the **Add Custom attribute** button and then fill in properties of the new attribute:
+To add a new attribute to the user model, click on the **Add Custom attribute** button and then fill in properties of the new attribute:
 - **Attribute ID**: A string that consists of letters (a-zA-Z), numbers (0-9), dashes, and underscores.
 This is used to reference the attribute in the [Admin APIs]({{< ref "/product-stack/tyk-enterprise-developer-portal/api-documentation/tyk-edp-api" >}}) screen.
 - **Attribute Label**: The attribute's name that is displayed in the UI.
 - **Description**: Explains the intended usage of this attribute.
 It is also displayed in the UI.